SodaqMoja/HardwareMbili/README.md

 ## Current state

-Everything is there and has been initially tested.
+Everything is there and has been tested.
 It should work fine.
-There is more detailed testing which must be completed before calling it completely 'done' though.
-But that's how things work :-)

 The platform is based on the optiboot bootloader.
 Notice that we are using our own version of optiboot.
 See https://github.com/SodaqMoja/optiboot.git